hafizhme/python-astilbe/PITCHME.md

 . . . absolutely perform just the same I promise.
 Afterward, we will prefer this way for now.

+Maybe you will be using the previous type when you met modular programming.
+As I said, we will prefer this way for now.

 ---

 Please help me to improve this slide [on github issues](https://github.com/hafizhme/python-astilbe/issues)